alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 * replace them with less problematic substitutes,
   e.g. math symbols “**`×`**” and “**√**” for the above examples; or
 * give them special treatment,
-  e.g. generate the output line with appropriate substitute symbols and then replace the substitutes.
+  e.g. generate the output line with appropriate width substitute symbols and then replace the substitutes.

+For coloring of layout-formatted text the least ungood solution may be to [parse a pure text result and apply coloring to that](code/pascal-triangle.colored.cpp), with no further formatting.

 ### 3. *How* to input non-English characters from the console.